Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - handling equipment, for example: ropes, cages, halters, warm bedding and fence cutters

 Recovering from a disaster is difficult.
-The Government of Alberta makes it easier by providing financial assistance through a conditional grant program after emergencies and disasters that cause uninsurable loss and damage.
+A conditional grant program can provide financial assistance after emergencies and disasters that cause uninsurable loss and damage.

 Visit Disaster assistance and recovery support for more information.

 - Speak to an insurance agent about your specific needs.